New Football Head Injury Rules backed By Brain Injury Charity

 Making A Head Injury Claim With Jefferies Solicitors

-Jefferies solicitors are injury lawyers who are experts in brain injury claims and have worked alongside Headway UK on numerous different fundraising projects.
+The injury lawyers at Jefferies who are experts in brain injury claims.
+For many years, we have worked closely alongside Headway UK on numerous different fundraising projects.

 If you would like more information on making a head injury claim then please call our accident claim line for more details on how to start your no win no fee claim.
 Alternatively, you may complete an online claim form available on this website.